 Creative Community Builders was launched in 2003 as the vehicle for Tom Borrup’s consultancy based in Minneapolis and Miami.
 Tom soon began helping clients of all kinds across North America (and beyond).
-CCB is now very often the center-point of diverse project teams conducting very special projects, and has placed Tom and CCB at the forefront of thinker/practitioners in the interrelated fields of arts organizational development, creative sector development, community building and creative placemaking.
-The body of work CCB teams have conducted grow each year:
+CCB is now very often the center-point of diverse project teams conducting special projects, and has placed Tom and CCB at the forefront of thinker/practitioners in the interrelated fields of cultural organizational development, creative sector development, community building and creative placemaking.
+For a list of recent projects, see the Projects page.

 About Tom Borrup

-Tom’s 25-year career in nonprofit arts and cultural management has helped him appreciate the valuable role of artists in extracting, forming, and re-forming meaning in the everyday and in the extraordinary.
-The last dozen years of near constant travel as a consultant, speaker, educator, and writer has brought Tom to cities and towns across the U.S. and to many parts of Europe, Asia, and Latin America – allowing him to witness the vast variety of ways people of different cultural, social, and economic backgrounds see and experience the world and engage in cultural practices.
+Tom’s 25-year career in nonprofit arts and cultural management helped him appreciate the valuable role of artists in finding, forming, and leveraging meaning in the everyday and in the extraordinary.
+The last dozen years of near constant travel as a consultant, speaker, educator, and writer has brought Tom to cities and towns across the U.S. and to many parts of Europe, Asia, and Latin America – allowing him to witness the vast variety of ways people of different cultural, social, and economic backgrounds see and experience their communities and engage in cultural practices.
 Enrolling in a Ph.D.
-Program in his 5th decade gave Tom renewed access to the worlds of research and theory, helping him evolve as a scholar-practitioner – or as one friend labels it: “pracademic”.
-His Ph.D.
-Dissertation, completed in 2015, examined grassroots leadership structures in urban cultural districts and how stronger cross-sector or “horizontal” networks resulted in more equitable and sustainable communities.
+Program in his 5th decade gave Tom renewed access to the worlds of research and theory, helping him evolve as a scholar-practitioner.
+His Ph.D. dissertation, completed in 2015, examined grassroots leadership structures in urban cultural districts and how stronger cross-sector or “horizontal” networks resulted in more equitable and sustainable communities.

-Extensive case study research by Tom commissioned by the McKnight Foundation, Wilder Foundation, and a St. Paul/Travelers Company Leadership Initiatives in Neighborhood grant resulted in the publishing of The Creative Community Builders Handbook, which has been described as a seminal work in the field of Community Building and Creative Placemaking.
-Read more (pdf)…
+Extensive case study research by Tom commissioned by the McKnight Foundation, Wilder Foundation, and a St. Paul/Travelers Company Leadership Initiatives in Neighborhood grant resulted in the publishing of The Creative Community Builders Handbook in 2006, which has been described as a seminal work in the field of Community Building and Creative Placemaking.
+Read more (pdf).